Mapwright home page

 9. Could you show me some samples of your previous work?

-Samples will give you some idea of their written style, and their skill (or lack of it) in presenting information.
-If they show you a manual that would double as a doorstopper, or documents that make your heart sink just to look at - let alone read - thank them.
+If they show you a manual that would double as a doorstopper, or documents that make your heart sink just to look at - let alone try and read, stop there.
+Thank them and recall an urgent appointment that you need to start preparing for.
 And keep looking.

 10. Can you give me some references?